Image via Flickr user j-No.

 Le1f is a rising New York based rapper, who has gained attention for his flamboyant style and ability to make club bangers that discuss serious issues like his homosexuality.
-At the annual Afropunk Music Festival in Brooklyn, Le1f told us about the time he was stopped-and-frisked on the way to a magazine interview.
+At the annual Afropunk Music Festival in Brooklyn, Le1f told us about the time he was stopped-and-frisked on the way to an interview with a magazine.

 What happened when you were stopped by cops?

-Le1f: I was on my way to another interview.
-I’m in a cab.
-I get out after having an argument with this cab for [dropping me off] in the wrong place.
-The cops saw that I had some issue with the driver, but mind you, it was a $20 cab.
+I was on my way to another interview.
+I was on my way to meet up with the [magazine] one day, and I’m in a cab.
+I get out having had an argument with this cab for [dropping me off] in the wrong place.
+The cops saw that I had some issue with the driver but mind you, it was a $20 cab.
 I gave him $30 for taking me to the wrong place.
 So I get out of the cab and under the bridge on Delancey Street, and they stopped and frisked me, put me in handcuffs, and asked me what happened.
 I had to stop the cab driver.
 It was a whole situation.
 They wanted to know what happened with me and this cab driver, and put me in handcuffs without reading my rights and all that kind of shit.

-Do you view stop-and-frisk as a problem in the city?
+Do you view stop-and-frisk as being a problem in the city?

 Recently, Steve Ferdman commented on a Reddit thread about stop-and-frisk.
 We emailed him, and he agreed to tell us more about what had happened to him.